3 Questions to Ask Yourself Before Diving Into Video Marketing

 85 percent of Facebook video content is watched without sound.
 Use data at this stage to make sure you’re

-• After: Post-production, set opinions aside, and focus on the data to shape your strategy.
+incorporating the right ingredients for your audience into your video. - After: Post-production, set opinions aside, and focus on the data to shape your strategy.
 If your

 key performance indicator (KPI) was viewed, did you hit your goal?
 Did you miss the mark on shares?
 Or did